music-encoding/music-encoding.github.io/community/mei-by-laws.md

 #### 3.1.1 Personal Membership

 Only private individuals may obtain personal membership in MEI.
-Personal membership is conferred by subscription to the MEI mailing list ([MEI-L](https://music-encoding.org/community/community-contacts.html)) and/or by payment of annual dues determined from time to time by the membership at the annual Board meeting.
+Personal membership is conferred by subscription to the MEI mailing list ([MEI-L](https://music-encoding.org/community/community-contacts.html)).
 All personal members may vote, nominate members for office, stand for office, and otherwise benefit from the activities of MEI.

 #### 3.1.2 Institutional Membership